Projects financed from designated subsidies

 New Main Exhibition will replace the current one, inaugurated in 1955.
 It will be divided into three parts.
 The first one is going to present the perpetrators, the camp as an institution as well as its logistics and planning of the transformation of the concentration camp into the center of instant extermination of the Jews in gas chambers.
 The second section is going to cover the subject of the Shoah perceived from the point of view of its victims, innocent individuals in vast majority sent to death in the gas chambers.
 It is also the place where private belongings brought to the camp by the Jews deported for extermination will be presented.
 The third part will be devoted to concentration camp inmates.

 Amount of funding: for the year 2021 within the framework of the agreement number 25/DF-V/JK/2021 – PLN 922 000.
-The value of the entire task co-financed from the funds of the Ministry of Culture, National Heritage and Sport – PLN 22 707 900.
+The value of the entire task co-financed from the funds of the Ministry of Culture and National Heritage – PLN 22 707 900.

 Project description: New Polish Exhibition entitled Poles in KL Auschwitz.
 Inhabitants of the Land of Oświęcim during World War II in block 15 of the former Auschwitz I camp will constitute an important extension of the New Main Exhibition currently under preparation.